Privacy Policy

 2. Personal data we collect, and why

 The personal data we actually process is limited to the following — and much of it is held by Polar, not by us.
 For visitors and customers in the EU/EEA, the legal basis under the GDPR is shown in brackets.
+Our optional browser extension does not add to this — it processes your AI-chat content on your device and sends nothing to us (see §11).

 • License & purchase data (mostly held by Polar).
 Your purchase is made through Polar as Merchant of Record (see §3), and it — not us — collects and holds your payment and billing data.
 From Polar we receive and process only a limited set of customer data — typically your name, email address, order details and license key — to deliver, manage and support your license.
 Your license key and its activation/validation records (including a device identifier and the IP address recorded when the app checks the license) are generated and hosted by Polar; we do not run our own payment or license servers.
 [Performance of a contract; and our legitimate interest in preventing license abuse.]